 Water level monitoring

-As of December 9, 2024, the Canisteo water level is around 1,304 feet, which is 20 feet below natural overflow.
+As of March 26, 2025, the Canisteo water level is around 1,305 feet, which is 19 feet below natural overflow.
 Two natural overflow locations at elevation 1,324 feet have been identified along the pit rim, one of which is located north of the city of Bovey.
-Groundwater level monitoring indicates that groundwater outflow from the pit moves to the south.
+Groundwater level monitoring indicates groundwater outflow from the pit moves to the south.
 The current hydrologic conditions in nearby communities demonstrate the need to design and construct an engineered outlet for the Canisteo.

 The 2023 Minnesota Legislature approved $8.875 million in bonding funds to construct an outlet at Canisteo.
-The DNR has a contract in place for the construction of a permanent outlet structure to manage Canisteo water levels.
+The DNR has a contract in place, and construction of a permanent outlet structure is underway to manage Canisteo's water levels.

 Contact